Sylvia Miles: Career

 Miles began her career on stage in 1947, and on television and film in 1954.

 In the early 1960s, she played the role of Sally Rogers in the pilot episode of what would become The Dick Van Dyke Show, which was later taken by Rose Marie for the series.
 Her early television work included appearances in three episodes of Naked City (TV series) and two episodes of Route 66 (TV series) (cf. as Red in "The Thin White Line," Route 66, S2E11).
 She appeared Off-Broadway in “Ruthless!”
 The Musical (1992) at the Players Theatre, NYC, playing Sylvia St. Croix (originally played by Joel Vig in drag); she was one of the few females to play the role.
 She appeared on Broadway in two productions, most notably the 1976 revival of The Night of the Iguana.

-Miles was cast in the film Midnight Cowboy (1969) as an aging Park Avenue kept-woman, who invites Joe Buck (Jon Voight) up to her penthouse apartment for sex—another role in which Miles showed off her voluptuous figure.
+Miles was cast in the film Midnight Cowboy (1969) as a middle-aged Park Avenue kept-woman, who invites Joe Buck (Jon Voight) up to her penthouse apartment for sex—another role in which Miles showed off her voluptuous figure.
 The role earned her an Academy Award nomination for Best Supporting Actress, although she appeared on-screen for about six minutes.
 She received a second Oscar nomination for Best Supporting Actress for her slightly larger role (eight minutes) in Farewell, My Lovely (1975).

 Miles on set of the film 92 in the Shade in Key West, 1974.